Forest Lake, Queensland: Geography

-The Forest Lake Shopping Centre (formerly Forest Lake Village Shopping Centre) is located in Forest Lake.

-Villages

-The Forest Lake development consists of a series of neighborhoods known as villages.
-Each village was marketed separately and features an entry statement.
-These villages are; Woodvale Village, Parkland Village, Homestead Village, Lavender Court, Banksia Village, Pine Village, Lakeside Village, Settlers Village, The Chase, The Woods, Brooklands, Hillbrook Village, The Point, Greentree Pocket, Jetty Walk, Centennial Park, College Park, Creekwood, Creekwood Pocket, Chain of Ponds, Jubilee Crossing, The Cascades, Sanctuary Pocket, Sanctuary Point and The Peninsula.
-There is also a retirement village called The Terraces and an apartment precinct adjoining the Forest Lake Shopping Centre called Prima on Grand.

-The Lake

 The centrepiece of Forest Lake is an $8.9 million, 10.9 hectare man-made recreational lake, with a perimeter of 2.7 km. $1.8 million was spent on the dam wall, outlet structure and boulevard embankment.
 It has an average depth of 2.6 metres with a 300 to 600 mm around the safety ledge, deepening to 4 metres in the centre.
 The volume of the lake is 310,000 cubic metres or 269 Olympic sized swimming pools.
 Surrounding the lake is 3.5 kilometres of pedestrian and cycleways and 8 hectares of adjacent parkland.
 It was completed and opened in 1994.

 History

 Forest Lake is situated in the Yugarabul traditional Indigenous Australian country.